 In July 2018, we purchased land located in Yverdon, Switzerland for construction of a large molecule production facility to manufacture biologic drug substances for our drug candidates.
-Construction activity commenced in July 2018 and is expected to be completed in the second half of 2020.
+Construction activity commenced in July 2018 and we currently expect the facility will be operational in the second half of 2021.